D-Pointer/imperium-server/README.md

 In this case the server uses a different port than the one open towards the Internet as `stunnel` seems to reserve it.
 Certificates can be had from various place, but I've used [Let's Encrypt](https://letsencrypt.org/) to get a free certificate.

 ---

+## Management
+The server supports some minor operations on the management interface.
+Mainly It is possible to get some statistics and runtime data via a simple line based text protocol.

+---